Thynix/pyProbe/index.md

 * Unrecognized Type: a remote node did not recognize the requested probe type.
 * Cannot Forward: a remote node understood the request but failed to forward it to another node.

+The dips at midnight are probably an artifact of database locking problems causing results to not be stored during the longer analysis just before inserting an update.

 Link length and peer count are from the past 7 days of results.
 All peer counts above 50 count towards 50.

 ## Changelog